This Company is Pam Babcock’s livelihood.

 Home owners are liable for unemployment, social security and medicare taxes for independent home-service workers.
 Pam

-to relieve the customer of this liability, but, this is an earned benefit for each of employees that give their time to work for us.
+not only to relieve the customer of this liability, but, this is an earned benefit for each of employees that give their time to work

 13. What If Something Is Damaged During The Cleaning?